 Our Global Products division employs engineers and technicians to develop, design and test new and improved products.
 We work closely with our customers, as well as our Global Drilling Services division, to identify opportunities and develop technical solutions for issues that arise on site.
 We believe that sharing field data, challenges, safety requirements and best practices accelerates innovation and increases safety and productivity in the field.
 This integrated business model provides us with an advantage in product development, and we believe it enables us to bring new technology to the market with speed and quality.
 Prior to their introduction, new products are subjected to extensive testing in various environments, again with assistance from our Global Drilling Services network around the world.
 During 2016, we launched seven new products and we continue to invest in our new product pipeline.
 New product development efforts remain focused on incremental product changes that increase productivity so customers are willing to pay for them regardless of the business environment.
-We have also launched TruCoreTM, the first in a range of instrumentation tools that provides accurate core orientation to mining companies through our Geological Data Services business.
+We have also launched TruCoreTM, the first in a range of instrumentation tools that provides accurate core orientation measurements.
+This is part of our strategy to be the global technology leader in providing subsurface resource information to mining companies through our Geological Data Services business.